MartyIce/martyice.github.io/_drafts/2020-12-24-svelte-tutorial part 3.md

 This applies for all bindings - anywhere you're using "bind:property=property", it can be replaced "bind:property".
 Little shortcuts here and there add up over time, and make things more readable.

 <h4>Select Bindings</h4>
-The section on [select bindings][svelte select bindings] doesn't bring any surprises - if you've been following along, the example they provide in their documentation uses the Sveltey things we've been learning so far.
-But it's a rich example, you should definitely check it out and grok it all.
+The section on [select bindings][svelte select bindings] walks through binding to a select input.
+There's a rich example there that's not worth repeating here - go check it out!

 <h4>Select Multiple</h4>
 [Select multiple][svelte select multiple] is a variant of the standard "select" input, allowing the selection of multiple items.
 Just toss the "multiple" keywords into your "select" node.
 Easy peasey!

 <h4>Contenteditable Bindings</h4>
 The [contenteditable][svelte content editable] section introduces a strange twist - you can use this to allow editing of "textContent" or "innerHTML" properties within elements that [support editable content][contenteditable].
-I didn't know this functionality existed in HTML!
-I was curious why you might need this property, and did some googling.
-Some think its [evil][contenteditable evil], whereas this page declares it's good for [WYSIWYG][contenteditable wysiwyg].
+This idea was new to me, and I was curious why you might need this property.
+After googling, I learned that some think its [evil][contenteditable evil], whereas this page declares it's good for [WYSIWYG][contenteditable wysiwyg].

-Basically, if find yourself needing to support some advanced user input, you might consider this functionality?
+Basically, if find yourself needing to support some advanced user input, you might consider using this functionality.

 <h4>Each Block Bindings</h4>
 [Each Block Bindings][svelte each block bindings] build on the [each blocks][svelte each block] we covered earlier.
 Essentially, if you build a collection of elements from an array, using the "each block", then you can bind to properties on items in the array.
 The tutorial warns about [immutability][immutability] - binding to children of an array in an each block will mutate the array.
 If you want to keep things immutable, then you'll want to avoid input bindings, and use event handlers to react to input value changes.